-As of December 31, 2017, we were involved in a total 19 public and class action proceedings, in which the total aggregate potential loss was approximately R\$166.3 million.
-We estimated that the risk of loss for one of these proceedings was probable, however, no amount was specified as it does not involve a claim for monetary damages but rather injunctive relief.
-For ten of these proceedings, the risk of loss was possible, involving claims totaling an aggregate amount of R\$45.9 million, and, for eight of these proceedings, the risk of loss was remote or not determinable at this time, involving an aggregate amount of R\$120.4 million.
+As of December 31, 2018, we were involved in a total 25 public and class action proceedings, in which the total aggregate potential loss was approximately R\$166.1 million.
+We estimated that the risk of loss for three of these proceedings was probable, involving an aggregate amount of R\$1.2 million (R\$2.2 million as of December 31, 2017).
+For sixteen of these proceedings, the risk of loss was possible, involving claims totaling an aggregate amount of R\$98.7 million.